Hydrogenated carbon structures as directional sub-GeV dark matter detectors: Simulation of the fate of the proton

 \section{Simulation of the fate of the proton}

 The trajectory and scattering off the walls of the CNTs are simulated with Monte Carlo methods implemented in {\tt Julia} and {\tt Mathematica}.
-Specifically, {\tt Julia} models the detector geometry and proton transport in the nanotube forest, while {\tt Mathematica} treats the dark matter--proton interaction and samples the proton’s initial velocity.
+Specifically, {\tt Julia} models the detector geometry and proton transport in the CNT forest, while {\tt Mathematica} treats the dark matter--proton interaction and samples the proton’s initial velocity.

-We model a detector consisting of a square grid of $10^4$ nanotubes per side, 100 $\mu $m in height, 10 nm in diameter, and with 50 nm spacing between adjacent nanotube centers, making the array area $0.5 \text{ mm} \times 0.5 \text{ mm}$.
-To speed up the simulation, the full grid is simulated by applying periodic boundary conditions to a single square cell with two nanotubes per side.
+We model a detector consisting of a square grid of $10^4$ CNTs per side, 100 $\mu $m in height, 10 nm in diameter, and with 50 nm spacing between the centers of adjacent CNTs, making the array area $0.5 \text{ mm} \times 0.5 \text{ mm}$.
+To speed up the simulation, the full grid is simulated by applying periodic boundary conditions to a single square cell with two CNTs per side.

 The simulation consists in the following main blocks.

 \begin{enumerate} \item Random sample of the dark matter velocity.
 This is done by an accept-reject method, from a distribution given by a truncated Maxwellian following the standard halo model, as described in the main text.